Verryx-02/playlist-downloader/README.md

    ssh -R 80:localhost:8080 nokey@localhost.run
    ```

-2. **The service will generate a giant QW Code and give you a URL like:**
+2. **The service will generate a giant QR Code and give you a URL like:**
    ```
    https://abc123.lhr.life
    ```